In 2019, 8.7% of the Swiss population i.e. approx. 735,000 people were affected by income poverty.

 The groups most affected were persons living alone or in single-parent households with minor children, persons with no post-compulsory education and those living in households where no-one works.

-Compared to the previous year (8.2%), the poverty rate has not changed significantly.
+Compared to the previous year (7.9%), the poverty rate has not changed significantly from a statistical point of view.
 Between 2007 and 2013, the poverty rate fell from 9.3% to 5.9%.
 However, since 2014 (6.7%) it has risen again.
 In the same period, the disposable income of the lowest income group (lowest 10% of the income distribution) has decreased.

-As substantial changes have been made to the SILC methodology, from 2014 the values of all indicators can no longer be directly compared with those of previous years.
+As substantial changes have been made to the SILC methodology, the values from 2014 can no longer be directly compared with those of previous years.

 Poverty of employed persons